zogzog/cubicweb/doc/book/en/tutorials/advanced/part04_ui-base.rst

   such case (hence the object won't be selectable)

-The second class defines a simple box, that will be displayed by default with boxes in the left column, thanks to default `box.BoxTemplate`'selector.
+The second class defines a simple box, that will be displayed by default with boxes in the left column, thanks to default :class:`component.CtxComponent` selector.
 The HTML is written to match default CubicWeb boxes style.
-To get the actual login form, we inherit from the `LogFormView` view which provides a `login_form` method (handling some stuff under the cover for us, hence the multiple inheritance), that we simply have to call to get the form's HTML.
+The code fetch the actual login form and render it.

 .. figure:: ../../images/tutos-photowebsite_login-box.png